▶️ LISTEN TO THIS ARTICLE

 The Evaluation Gap Nobody Talks About

-Here's what frustrates me about the agentic RAG discourse: everyone benchmarks retrieval accuracy, and almost nobody benchmarks retrieval decisions.
-An agent that retrieves five times when two would have sufficed burned three unnecessary API calls, added seconds of latency, and ate through tokens that a customer is paying for.
-But there's no standard metric for retrieval efficiency in agentic systems.
+Here's what frustrates me about the agentic RAG discourse: retrieval accuracy gets far more attention than retrieval decisions.
+An agent that retrieves five times when two would have sufficed burned three unnecessary API calls, added latency, and ate through tokens that a customer is paying for.
+But there is still no widely accepted metric for retrieval efficiency in agentic systems.

 The closest thing is "retrieved tokens per correct answer," which A-RAG tracks and optimizes.
 But that's one framework out of dozens.
 Most production teams measure whether the final answer is correct and call it a day.
 They don't measure whether the agent took a sensible path to get there.
 That's like evaluating a delivery driver solely on whether the package arrived, ignoring that they drove 200 miles to deliver something across town.

-This matters because agentic RAG's cost profile is fundamentally different from traditional RAG.
+This matters because agentic RAG's cost profile can be very different from traditional RAG.
 A naive pipeline has predictable costs: one embedding lookup, one generation call, done.
 An agentic pipeline's cost varies with the complexity of the question and the quality of the agent's decisions.
 A well-calibrated agent might make two retrieval calls.
-A poorly-calibrated one might make twelve, retrieve 50,000 tokens of marginally relevant context, and produce an answer that's only slightly better than what a single retrieval pass would have given.
+A poorly-calibrated one might make many more, retrieve a large amount of marginally relevant context, and produce an answer that is only slightly better than what a single retrieval pass would have given.

 Teams deploying agentic RAG need three metrics that most evaluation frameworks don't provide: retrieval decision quality (did the agent choose the right tool?), retrieval efficiency (did the agent use the minimum retrieval steps needed?), and confidence calibration (does the agent's certainty about its answer correlate with actual correctness?).
 Without these, you're flying blind with an expensive autopilot.